Aantrreksh/sql-query/deprecation.md

 **Before you begin:**

 1. Create an instance of {{site.data.keyword.iae_short}}.
-2. Create an instance of Cloud {{site.data.keyword.cos_short}} and a bucket to upload the data and the required script.
+2. Create an instance of Cloud {{site.data.keyword.cos_short}} and a bucket to upload the data and the following required script.

    ```
       from pyspark.sql import SparkSession